Where is the church located?

 When is Holy Communion celebrated?

 Holy Communion is served on the first Sunday of each month.
-It is common for us to take the elements of bread and unfermented juice by intinction—tearing a piece of bread from the offered loaf and dipping it in the chalice of juice.
+It is common for us to take the elements of bread and unfermented juice by intinction—a piece of bread is offered by the communion steward.
+You then dip it into the chalice of juice.
 During cold and flu season, individual cups and pre-cut bread cubes are served.
 Gluten-free bread is available.
 Ask a server for the alternative bread or cup.
 All are invited to celebrate Communion, but you may choose whether or not you wish to participate.

 Coffee Hour is less about time and more about making relationships.
-Everyone is invited to a time of conversation and coffee (and snacks, juice, tea, and more) in the fellowship hall on the east end of the building.
-The coffee is on until the last one leaves!
+Everyone is invited to a time of conversation and coffee (and snacks, juice, tea, and more) in the fellowship hall on the east end of the building after service.